liamfrazer/software-engineer-journey/docs/Learning/Ultralearning/Your First UltraLearning Project.md

 * Consistency breeds good habits, reducing the effort required to study.
 * Shorter, spaced time chunks are better for memory than crammed chunks are.
 * Take all this information and schedule it on your calendar.
-* If you're unwilling to put time in your calender,
+* If you're unwilling to put time in your calendar, you're almost certainly unwilling to put time in to study.

+## Step 3.
+Execute Your Plan